rubyaustralia/rubyconfau-2014-cfp/talk-neal_kemp-security_engineering_in_ruby/README.md

 Believe it or not, proper application security isn't just for banks or the NSA.
 Recent high-profile attacks have cost web companies millions of dollars and thousands of users.
-These attacks beg the question, how should you protect your business and customers?
+These attacks raise the question, how should you protect your business and customers?
 You are probably salting your hashes and encrypting your traffic already, but there are much more fundamental elements of Ruby application security that you should employ throughout the development process.